aandiron/aandiron.github.io/unpublished/hail-to-the-cheats.md

 --------------------

 * And then you tell him you are going back to your regular life.
 And this is never happening again.
 But you'll never forget it.
 And every once in a while, when you are alone and tired and falling asleep, you think back on those couple of days in that hotel, and touch yourself, and make yourself cum thinking of him.
-You'll always have that memory, of that night when you did like the other Leonard Cohen lyric:
+You'll always have that memory, of that miraculous night when you did like the other Leonard Cohen lyric:
 * _Yeah let's do something crazy,_
-* Something absolutely wrong_
+* _Something absolutely wrong_
+* _While we're waiting for the miracle_